 Birding at Bombay Hook

 Bombay Hook is situated in the middle of the Atlantic Flyway, a major bird migration route, making it an important stopover for spring and fall migrants.
-278 species of birds have been recorded at the refuge; of those, 103 of those species nest here.
+Over 300 species of birds have been recorded at the refuge; of those, 103 of those species nest here.